AGSCourse/AGSC_2025/module_5/gwas_practical_day5_pm.md

 Basic analysis of genome-wide association studies

-In this practical, we will perform basic analysis of genotype data from a simulated genome-wide association study of 2000 cases and 2000 controls, typed for 306,102 autosomal SNPs.
-You can assume that the data have already assessed for quality control, with low quality samples and SNPs removed.
+In this practical, we will perform basic analysis of genotype data from the cleaned simulated genome-wide association study from Part 1.
 We will perform logistic regression analysis under a range of disease models and allow for adjustment for covariates.

-This practical is based on “Basic statistical analysis in genetic case-control studies” (**Clarke et al. 2011, Nature Protocols 6: 121-33**).
+This practical is based on the `clean-GWA-data` we just generated above.

 In order to run this practical, you will require the following resources:
 1. Computing workstation with Unix or Linux operating system;
 2. PLINK software (http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml);
 3. Haploview software (http://www.broadinstitute.org/haploview/haploview);
-4. Genome-wide association binary ped files (which can be downloaded from http://www.well.ox.ac.uk/dtc/).

 Before starting the practical, you will need to unpack the genome-wide association binary ped files and additional analysis script files.
 You can do this by typing the following command at the shell prompt in the directory